 Why do you think the CBF is important for community broadcasting?

 We’ve had a long history of working with community media organisations across the country providing advice and financial assistance where it’s needed most.
-The vast majority of these organisations – there are around 450 – rely on the CBF for support.
+The vast majority of these organisations – there are more than 450– rely on the CBF for support.

 One of our strategic goals at the CBF is to help advance community media.
 I believe this is more important than ever, particularly as the world continues to rapidly change.
 Community media organisations not only need to keep pace with these changes, but also take advantage of the opportunity for the sector to become leaders in the overall media landscape.
 And we’re in a great position to help them to do that.